 Anyway, with all those boys to teach and all the things that go along with a houseful of children, my dream to write was still simmering on the back burner.
 I had ideas, tons of them.
 But no time or energy to do much with them.
 I had notebooks full of notes and book ideas sitting on my shelf while I was busy just keeping up with life.

-Now, more than twenty years later, I have just one high school student I am teaching.
-And after moving from Ohio to Iowa in 2005 we just recently moved to Florida.
+Now, more than twenty years later, I am finished teaching by boys.
+After moving from Ohio to Iowa in 2005 we just recently moved to Florida.
 The ten years we spent in Iowa were wonderful years for our family.
 I am excited to see what God has in store for us in Florida.
 Currently we are living in a household of thirteen, including six grandchildren.
 That alone means life promises to be an adventure.

 While this blog isn’t new, my commitment to answer the call has been renewed.
-And if you are interested in homeschooling please visit my other blog at PracticalHomeschooler.com I hope that the words I write will give encouragement to all who read them.
+And if you are interested in homeschooling please visit my other blog at PracticalHomeschooler.com.
+And check out my first published book, Growing in Godliness: 40 Encouraging Devotions.
+I hope that the words I write will give encouragement to all who read them.
 My prayer is that every word I write would bring glory to the One who has been training me up for this season for a very long time.